jaycordaro/clkbrd3/README.md

 R3 | 10kOhm resistor,0402| RC0603FR-0710KL | $0.0012
 R2 | 10kOhm resistor,0402| RC0603FR-0710KL | $0.0012

-for a total BOM for the oscillator of $0.3155.
+that gives a component cost for the oscillator of $0.3155.
 The price increased 8 cents from when I bought the parts in early July.
 Who says there is no inflation?
 ## Area
 The actual oscillator area is 8mm x 8.3 mm, using a 4 layer stackup with signals and components placed on top and bottom.
 Smaller packages would make the area much smaller but carry a cost adder.
 A rant on 4-layer boards.
 The JLCPCB boards were $2 for 5 boards?
 Why would anyone build 2 layer boards at that price?